 - the promulgated Individual Employment Agreement of the above.

-Area school principals
+- Area school principals

 The Bus Controller Allowance was removed from the Area School Principals' Collective Agreement on 13 April 2011.

-All principals who are covered by a more recent collective agreement, or who have signed an Individual Employment Agreement based on the new version of the collective agreement, can't get a Bus Controller Allowance.
+All principals who are covered by a more recent collective agreement, or who have signed an Individual Employment Agreement based on the new version of the collective agreement, cannot get a Bus Controller Allowance.

-For further information contact Education Payroll Limited.
+For further information contact Education Payroll: Education Payroll(external link)

 Last reviewed: Has this been useful?
 Give us your feedback